Raanaji/myblog/_data/featured/ml/neural.md

 mockup:
 thumbnail:
 date: 2019-12-01
-name: Machine Learning Series - Implementing RidgeCV and LassoCV
+name: Machine Learning Series - Implementing neural network in PyTorch
-title: In this post of Machine Learning Series we will implement RidgeCV and LassoCV on selected data sets
+title: In this post of Machine Learning Series we will implement neural network with one hidden layer consisting of 10 neurons
 category: Machine Learning
-description: 'Using the sklearn library in python we will implement some machine learning algorithms to fit data sets.'
+description: 'Using the PyTorch library in python we will implement some machine learning algorithms consisting of single layer neural network, each having 10 neurons.'
 tags:
   - Machine Learning
-  - RidgeCV
+  - Neural Network
-  - LassoCV
+  - Neurons
   - Data Engineering
 ---